Runner’s Knee – What Is It, Why It Happens, And How To Avoid It

 Alright, maybe not blinding speeds but certainly faster and with more grace than my then lazy walking shuffle.

-So, What is The Runner’s Knee?
+So, What is Runner’s Knee?

 I will never forget my first run and how awkward it was.
 I was unfit, the body was creaking, nothing felt fine.
-For some reason I thought that being naturally slim was enough to conquer those park routes.

-I had no idea what to do, no plan, no structure.
+I had no idea what to do running-wise either.
+No plan, no structure.
 I decided to go running for 30 minutes but ended up stopping way earlier, gasping for air.
 Everything felt painful and the run was generally poor.
-I went home embarrassed.

 The Morning After the Run